 Game Over For Toys R Us: Chain Going Out Of Business

 After decades of being the go-to toy store for many Americans, Toys R Us is officially going out of business.
-Unable to get its finances in order through a monthslong bankruptcy process, the retail chain has reached the end of the line.
+Unable to get its finances in order through a months-long bankruptcy process, the retail chain has reached the end of the line.

 Toys R Us has informed employees that the company plans to sell or close all of its U.S. stores, according to a person familiar with the plans who spoke anonymously because the official liquidation filing has not been publicly disclosed yet.
-The person did not say how long the wind-down will take, but said the shutdown will not be immediate.
+The person did not say how long the wind-down will take but said the shutdown will not be immediate.

 Toys R Us has struggled with a heavy load of debt inherited from a 2005 buyout, as well as intense competition from Walmart, Amazon and Target — made worse by disappointing holiday sales.